davidtaylorhq/ember-curry-component/README.md

   </template>
 }
 ```
 When `this.name` is reassigned, the `@name` argument on the curried component will be invalidated.
-The getter will not be re-evaluated.
+The `curriedComponent` getter will not be re-evaluated.

 ### Reactive arguments (option 2: rerender entire component)